inivekin/abosa/abosa.typ

 By gracing me wi space so near,
-I fear the risk that a misplace in error costs me further years unpowered an rolling in space.
+I fear the risk that a misplace in error costs me further years unpowered, rolling, lost tae space.
 There's nae a harsher death in store than breakdoon that's forever seen - reuse transistors, scavenge more,